 (Details on each permission level can be found in a table below.)

-2. Select the permission level that you wish to set for your Task Board member and then click Create Task Board button.
+Select the permission level that you wish to set for your Task Board member and then click Set Permissions button.

-3. To add members to an existing Task Board click on the COG in the top right-hand corner of your Task Board to bring up the board's settings.
-Click the Add Members button to add people to your Task Board and choose a permission setting for them via the drop-down.
+To add members to an existing Task Board, click on the Share button in the toolbar of your Task Board to bring up the board's list of the board members.
+Click the 'Invite by email or name to board' box to add people to your Task Board and choose a permission setting for them via the drop-down.

-3. As a Task Board progresses and requirements change, you may decide that you want to edit the permission capabilities of an existing Task Board member.
-You can easily do this from within the Task Board by selecting the COG icon which can be found in the top-right of the Task Board screen.
+As a Task Board progresses and requirements change, you may decide that you want to edit the permission capabilities of an existing Task Board member.
+You can easily do this from within the Task Board by selecting the Share button, which can be found at the top of the Task Board screen.
 Here, all Task Board members will be displayed and you'll be able to edit the permission levels of individual members by selecting the drop-down under their name.

-4. You'll also see some advanced permission settings, allowing you to choose who can delete tasks and groups that they didn't create, and who can invite new members to a Task Board.
+When choosing the Permissions just under Task Board Members, you'll also see some advanced options, allowing you to choose who can delete tasks and groups that they didn't create, and who can invite new members to a Task Board.
 These options will show if you are the Task Board owner.

-5. To edit advanced permission settings, simply click the drop down box on the right-hand side of the window and select the permission level that you wish to grant.
-Once you're happy, select the X in the top-right corner of the window to complete the action.
-Your permission settings will be saved.
+To edit advanced permission settings, simply click the drop down box on the right-hand side of the window and select the permission level that you wish to grant.